-We next conduct the same analysis as for the velocity field but now restricted to the particles.
-In particular, for each geometry $\Omega_i$ we consider the PDF of the particles velocities magnitude $u_j^k =\lVert \u_j(t^k)\rVert$ (see~\ref{eq5}) and compute the mean and variance at every time step $t^k$, shown in Figure~\ref{fig8}.
-The mean particle velocity magnitude, Figure~\ref{fig8} (\emph{top}), is larger than the corresponding mean of the velocity field in Figure~\ref{fig4} (\emph{top}).
-This can be explained as particles most likely are found in high velocity channels.
-The numerical simulations suggest that the mean particle velocity only oscillates around a constant value during the time evolution for $t/t^*$ sufficiently large.
-Differently from the variance of the velocity field magnitude in Figure~\ref{fig4} (\emph{bottom}), the variance of the particles velocity magnitude (Figure~\ref{fig8} (\emph{bottom})) does not increase systematically with the particle confinement $a/\langle\lambda\rangle$.
+We next conduct the same analysis as for the velocity field but now restricted to particles.
+In particular, for each geometry $\Omega_i$ we consider the PDF of the particle velocities magnitude $u_j^k =\lVert \u_j(t^k)\rVert$ (see~\ref{eq5}) and compute the mean and variance at every time step $t^k$ averaged over all trajectories, shown in Figure~\ref{fig8}.
+The mean particle velocity magnitude $\mathrm{E}[u^k_j]$, Figure~\ref{fig8} (\emph{top}), is larger than the corresponding mean of the velocity field $\mathrm{E}[u^k]$ in Figure~\ref{fig4} (\emph{top}).
+This can be explained as particles are most likely to be found in high velocity channels.
+The numerical simulations suggest that the mean particle velocity mainly oscillates around a constant value during the time evolution for $t/t^*$ sufficiently large.
+Differently from the variance of the velocity field magnitude $\mathrm{Var}[u^k]$ in Figure~\ref{fig4} (\emph{bottom}), the variance of the particles velocity magnitude $\mathrm{Var}[u^k_j]$ (Figure~\ref{fig8} (\emph{bottom})) does not increase systematically with particle confinement $a/\langle\lambda\rangle$.
 This indicates that particles remain in high velocity channels even if the flow changes.
-In order to give a cleaner view to these effects we further average over time and plot the results in Figure~\ref{fig9}.
-The space-time averaged velocity and its variance remains essentially constant with respect to the particle confinement.
+In order to better highlight these effects we further average over time and plot the results in Figure~\ref{fig9}.
+The space-time averaged velocity $\langle u_j \rangle$ and its variance $\langle\sigma_{u_j}\rangle$ remains essentially constant with respect to particle confinement.

-To give a quantitative measure of the particles displacement, we compute the average propagation particles velocity along the longitudinal, $x$, direction.
-Let $t^0_j$ and $t^*_j$ be the spawn and stop time of the individual particle $j$.
-The spawn time corresponds to the injection time of particle $j$ at the left side of the domain, the stop time $t^*_j$ corresponds either to end of the simulation time or the time at which the particle $j$ reaches the right side of the computational domain.
+To provide a quantitative measure of individual displacement, we compute the average particles velocity along the longitudinal, $x$, direction.
+Let $t^0_j$ and $t^*_j$ be the spawn and stop times of the individual particle $j$.
+The spawn time corresponds to the injection time of particle $j$ at the left side of the domain, and the stop time $t^*_j$ corresponds either to the end of the simulation time or the time at which the particle $j$ reaches the right side of the computational domain.
 Let $[x_j(t), y_j(t)]$ be the position of the particle $j$ at time $t$.
-Then, the average propagation velocity along the $x$-direction is given by
+Then, the average velocity along the $x$-direction is given by

 Table~\ref{tab0} gives $\bar{v}$ for the different geometries and radii.
-Notice that as the particle confinement increases, the propagation velocity decreases for most of the considered geometries.
+Notice that as particle confinement increases, the propagation velocity decreases for most of the considered geometries.